PetmeetlyPetmeetly

 How much does a German Shepherd puppy sell for?

-Typical US prices run $2,000 to $4,500 per puppy.
-Pet-line GSDs from health-tested parents sit at the lower end.
-Working-line, show-line, or imported European pedigrees command the upper end and routinely list at $3,500 to $5,000.
-Puppies without OFA and DM clearances on both parents should sell for much less because the buyer is taking on the health risk.
+US prices typically run $2,000 to $4,500.
+Working-line, show-line, and imported European pedigrees list at $3,500 to $5,000.
+Puppies without OFA and DM clearances on both parents should sell for far less.

 11